 to a state in Jungs words "(where) one does not live in the true sense of the word, it is a sort of abstract, ideal state.
 In order to make it come alive it must have 'blood'".

-I am sharply aware of the Patriarchal nature of the society we live in and the detrimental influence this can have on the therapeutic setting.
+I am sharply aware of the Patriarchal nature of traditional psychotherapy, the society we live in and the detrimental influence this can have on the therapeutic setting.

 (Return to Menu)